Clustering, Coding, and the Concept of Similarity: Future Work

 One exception to this dichotomy between geometric and probabilistic approaches is a paper by Lee and Wasserman \cite{LeeWasserman2010}, which has some interesting connections to the present work.
 The paper starts out by defining a Markov chain on ${\bf R}^{n}$ with a transition kernel $\Omega_{\epsilon} ( {\bf x} , \cdot )$ which gives preference to nearby points, ${\bf y}$, that have a high probability density, $p({\bf y})$.
 This kernel is then used to define the one-step diffusion operator, $A_{\epsilon}$, and its $m$-step version, $A_{\epsilon, m}$.
 The authors then construct a continuous time operator: ${\bf A}_{t} = \lim_{\epsilon \rightarrow 0} A_{\epsilon, \, t / \epsilon}$.
 The analogous mathematical object in our theory would be the operator ${\bf Q}_{t}$ in equation \eqref{defQt}.
 Lee and Wasserman are primarily interested in the eigenfunctions of $A_{\epsilon, m}$ and ${\bf A}_{t}$, which have applications to various \emph{spectral clustering} problems, following the work of Belkin and Niyogi \cite{belkin2003laplacian} and others.
 They also use $\Omega_{\epsilon} ( {\bf x} , \cdot )$ to define a \emph{diffusion distance}, $D^{2}_{\epsilon, m} ({\bf x},{\bf z})$, and its continuous time version, ${\bf D}^{2}_{t} ({\bf x},{\bf z})$, but there does not seem to be a straightforward relationship between this distance and our dissimilarity metric, ${g}_{ij}({\bf x})$.
 The paper concludes with several examples that demonstrate the utility of these concepts.

 The other important contribution of Lee and Wasserman \cite{LeeWasserman2010} is their analysis of the statistical estimators for the population quantities, ${\bf A}_{t}$ and ${\bf D}^{2}_{t}$.
-This is essential future work for our theory as well, since we need to apply our model to real data in order to fully validate it.
+This is essential future work for our theory as well.
+The technical results of Arias-Castro, Mason and Pelletier \cite{Arias-Castro_etal:2016} on the convergence and consistency of the mean shift algorithm suggest one way to proceed, although their analysis would have to be extended from integral curves in ${\bf R}^{n}$ to geodesics on manifolds.